 You can pick a tour where you’ll learn about the process of distillation and the history of Tennessee’s whiskey.
 Or simply hit the bar at the Chattanooga Whiskey Experimental Distillery and order your favorite.

 If whiskey’s not your thing, walk a few blocks southwest to check out the Chattanooga Brewing Co.
-Located across from Finley Stadium, the brewery is one of the best places to enjoy cold craft beer in the city.
+Located across from Finley Stadium, the brewery is one of the most popular places to enjoy cold craft beer in the city.

 Located in two buildings, Tennessee Aquarium is one of the top Chattanooga tourist attractions.
 Listen to the calming sounds of the water and relax while admiring the magnificent creatures floating around you.